SiddharthaKosti/TradingJournal/README.md

 Run the Streamlit app using the following command:

 Open your web browser and navigate to `http://localhost:8501` to access the app.
+Alternatively, you can access it here: https://tradingjournal.streamlit.app/trades

 ## File Structure
 - `app.py`: Main entry point for the application.